-Samsung Renewable Energy, Korea Power Electric Corporation (KEPCO) and Pattern Energy are developing the 250MW Grand Renewable Energy Park (GREP) within Haldimand County in south-western Ontario, Canada.
+Samsung Renewable Energy, Korea Power Electric Corporation (KEPCO) and Pattern Energy are developing the 250MW Grand Renewable Energy Park (GREP) in Haldimand County, South-Western Ontario, Canada.

 GREP is being developed in response to the Government of Ontario’s initiative to promote the development of renewable power in the region.
 It will be located on privately owned and Ontario Realty Corporation (ORC)-managed lands.

-The 100MW solar project will be located in the Haldimand county, and is owned by Samsung C&T, Conner Clark & Lunn Infrastructure, and Six Nations.
+The 100MW solar project will be located in Haldimand County and is owned by Samsung C&T, Conner Clark & Lunn Infrastructure and Six Nations.

 The PV plant will produce approximately 165,000MWh of electricity a year, which will be sufficient to power 13,750 Canadian homes.
 It is expected to offset approximately 162,000t of carbon dioxide emissions annually.

 The 150MW Grand Renewable Wind (GRW) project, owned by Samsung Renewable Energy, Pattern Grand and Six Nations, is located on privately held land throughout South Cayuga.

 Classified as a class 4 facility, the wind project consists of 67 Siemens SWT-2.3 wind turbines, 65 of which have a capacity of 2.22MW each and two of 2.12MW.
 It will provide clean energy for approximately 50,000 homes in Ontario each year.

 Each Siemens SWT-2.3 wind turbine has a rotor diameter of 101m and a swept area of 8,000m².
 The tower has a hub height of 100m and a tip height of 149m.

 The turbine towers were manufactured at the CS Wind facility in Windsor, and Siemens manufactured the turbine blades at its Tillsonburg facility.